baiwi21/Writing-Portfolio/knowledge-base/onboarding.md

 ## Welcome to Task Manager

-This guide will help you get started.
+This guide helps new users get started quickly.

 ---

-## Step 1: Sign Up
+## Step 1: Create an Account

-Create an account using your email.
+Sign up using your email and password.

 ---